nmg5038/nmg5038.github.io/index.markdown

 Within the pages of this website you will find examples of code, writing, and derivations I have put together over the years.
 Please enjoy the visit!</p>

-<p> Note:
+<p> Note: If you would like to get in contact with me, then my preferred method is through the
-I realize there is no contact form (just yet), but please use the email below to reach me.</p>
+contact form.</p>